hoanghiep/solana-token-metadata/README.md

 Fork this project

 Upload your image

-Click your image, copy image url
+Click your image, copy the image url (raw url)

 Update metadata.json file.

+Get the raw url of metadata.json.